I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

 + A Python-side module interface (`torch.autograd.Function`) for matrix multiplication operator and a simple linear (Y = XW+b) operator.

-+ Testings (manually and `torch.autograd.gradcheck`) to make sure the forward and backward are correct.
++ Testings (manually `torch.allclose` and `torch.autograd.gradcheck`) to make sure the forward and backward are correct.

 + An short example of using our own linear layer vs. torch's linear layer in classifying MNIST dataset.
 Supprisingly, our implementation is even a little faster than torch's.